6G Vision: An Ultra-Flexible Perspective

-In this section, an inclusive categorization of promising RATs is presented for 6G communications and their flexibility aspects are discussed in detail.
-The seven main RAT categories and the related subcategories are shown in Fig.~\ref{fig:s3a}.
-Many of these technologies are either superficially treated or not studied during 5G standardizations, such as integrated sensing and communications (ISAC) and intelligent communications.
-Although technologies placed in different categories can have an intersection region, the given categorization differentiates these technologies regarding their flexibility aspects.\\
+In this section, an inclusive categorization of promising key enablers is presented for 6G communications and their example flexibility aspects are discussed in detail.
+Then, several flexibility challenges are provided for 6G.
+Key enabler categories and their related subcategories are shown in Fig.~\ref{fig:s3a}.
+Many of these technologies are either superficially treated or not studied during 5G standardizations, such as Integrated Sensing and Communications (ISAC) and intelligent communications.
+Although technologies placed in different categories can have overlapped regions, the given categorization differentiates these technologies regarding their flexibility aspects.\\

-Table~\ref{fig:s3b} provides a summary of the potential flexible options achieved by the different technologies.
-It is worthy to emphasize that the different RATs have their own impact on the overall flexibility of the system.
+Table~\ref{fig:s3b} provides a summary of the example flexibility options achieved by the different technologies.
+It is worthy to emphasize that the different key enablers have their own impact on the overall flexibility of the system.
 Ultimately all of them combine together to provide the complete infrastructure capable of realizing the flexible 6G vision that we aspire to achieve.